 The United States issues several denominations, with the most common being: 1¢, 5¢, 10¢, 25¢, 50¢, and $1.
-The U.S. Mint is responsible for manufacturing and circulating coins to pay for goods and services.
-It also issues collectible and commemorative coins that honor a person, place, or event and are available for purchase.
+The U.S. Mint manufactures and circulates coins to pay for goods and services.
+It also issues collectible and commemorative coins for sale.
+These coins honor a person, place, or event.

 There is no "official" language at the federal level for the United States.
-Although the most commonly used language is English, there are over 300 languages spoken or signed by the population.
+Although the most commonly used language is English, more than 300 languages are spoken or signed by the population.
 Some individual states list English as their official language.
 If you would like the United States or your state to adopt an official language, you should contact your elected officials.

 The federal government is required to provide access to federal programs and federally assisted programs for people with limited English proficiency.